JackGrayDPD/node-load-files-to-bq/README.md

 ## Setup

-This script requires a service account in the relevant project.
+This script requires a service account in the destination project.
+If your GCP bucket is in a different project, the service account will also require permissions sufficient to access objects in GCP Cloud Storage.
 Create a service account and then create a JSON key file (see the [docs](https://cloud.google.com/bigquery/docs/quickstarts/quickstart-client-libraries) for a guide on how to do this).
-Save the resultant JSON file in the root of this project as ```service-account-key.json```.
+Save the resultant JSON file in the root of this project as ```service-account-key.json```. **It's very important this service account is created in the destination project as there is no other way to set the project ID.**

 Run ```node main --datasetId=DATASET_ID --tableId=TABLE_ID --bucketName="gs://YOUR_BUCKET_NAME" --fileName="FILE_NAME" [--OPTIONAL_FLAGS]```